 If you don’t want to start a discussion about an issue, but you have your own opinion on why something doesn’t work, at least why it doesn’t work for you, then come up with better options and offer suggestions.
-It’s always easy to criticise.
-It’s easy to call something “terrible” or “awful”.
+It’s always easy to criticise and call something “terrible” or “awful”.
 It’s a lot harder to suggest how something could be done better, even with the benefit of hindsight sometimes.

 So if you think you know how things could be improved, then your headline could read: “My Suggestions To Make Boardgame Playthroughs Better.”
 Now it’s up to you to say what doesn’t work and why, but not only that, you also have to explain how it can be improved.
 That would be really useful to people.

 In fact, I do often think that articles, podcasts or videos that help us improve in some area and that offer useful suggestions and tips, will get more views and clicks than the clickbait titles that we see so often – even the controversial ones.